-|2017||25 Dec||Mon||Christmas Day|
+|2023||25 Dec||Mon||Christmas Day|

-On Christmas Day, many local and national TV stations in Indonesia will broadcast live performances of Christmas music.
-These musicals tell classic Christmas stories that are well-known in Indonesia and other parts of the world.
 Christmas musical concerts in Indonesia often offer people the opportunity to hear Indonesian translations of Western songs.
 One of the most popular Indonesian Christmas songs is “Malam Kudus”.
 This is an Indonesian translation of “Silent Night”, a classic Christmas song in Europe and North America.

-On December 24th, the Indonesian government hosts a large celebration.
+On 24 December, the Indonesian government hosts a large celebration.
 This Celebration consists of various live performances.
 Singing, dancing, and acting are common acts during the celebration’s main show.
 The Indonesian government spends a large amount of money on the National Christmas Celebration every year, so it often showcases some impressive performances.
 The celebration is always broadcast to the public on Indonesian state-run TV.